pablodecm/paper-inferno/paper/paper.md

 $\boldsymbol{\omega} \subseteq \boldsymbol{\theta}$ (e.g. when
 considering a weighted sum of the relevant variances).
-A simple version of the approach just described to learn a neural-network based summary statistic based on an inference-aware loss is summarised in Algorithm
+A simple version of the approach just described to learn a neural-network based summary statistic employing an inference-aware loss is summarised in Algorithm
 \autoref{alg:simple_algorithm}.

 <!-- algorithm -->